wolfpaulus/static-site-generator/README.md

 ### HTML to Jinja

-While it's certainly not the prettiest choice, https://www.w3schools.com/w3css/tryw3css_templates_blog.htm is a template rich enough to show how an HTML site template can easity be converted into jinja templates.
-I saved this [html](https://www.w3schools.com/w3css/tryit.asp?filename=tryw3css_templates_blog&stacked=h) code in `templates/index.jinja` and replaced some of the html with jinja.
+I will admit it ain't pretty, but for demonstration purposes, the [W3.CSS Blog Template]( https://www.w3schools.com/w3css/tryw3css_templates_blog.htm) is rich enough to show how an HTML site template can be converted into Jinja templates.
+Save the HTML code as templates/index.jinja and replace some of the HTML with Jinja.

-For instance, I changed the header to this:
+For instance, change the header to this:

 ```jinja
 <!-- Header -->